Nikon D4 Video Settings

 This is based on my experience, and others may have other suggestions that might contradict my comments.

 I recommend a few settings when shooting a video on your Nikon D4.
-When this becomes very critical, you decide to start shooting more than one camera, and you need everything to match when you get into post-production.
+When this becomes critical, you decide to shoot multiple cameras and need everything to match when you get into post-production.

 Before you go to the Movie settings on the camera, I recommend creating a menu bank for Video, as I have done here.
 This way, once you have made all the settings, they are saved.